Higher-Page Hodge Theory of Compact Complex Manifolds: Page- - -manifolds

 \section{Page-$r$-$\partial\bar\partial$-manifolds}

 In this section, we give the main definitions and some of the basic properties of the new class of manifolds that we introduce herein.
 Unless otherwise stated, $X$ will stand for an $n$-dimensional compact complex manifold.
+We refer to [17] for the setup of the Fr\"olicher spectral sequence and [13] for a hands-on description of the groups appearing on the higher pages.